formaloo/formaloo-wp-plugin/README.md

 5. Can I export my forms & submits?

-Yes, you can export each of your form anytime you want with one click!
-It gives you all of your data at one place.
+Yes, you can export each of your forms anytime you want with one click!
+It gives you all of your data in one place.

 New: You can now sync your data with your Google Drive!
 You can connect your forms to your own Google Drive and edit it in your Google Sheet.
 This option is very popular for sharing the results with your team.

-6. Can I integrate Formaloo with my CRM, e-commerce software, Email Marketing Service or Analytics tools?
+6. Can I integrate Formaloo with my CRM, e-commerce software, Email Marketing Service, or Analytics tools?

-Yes, Formaloo supoort 50+ most popular tools such as Mailchimp, Google tag manager & Analytics, Microsoft Dynamics, WooCommerce, etc. and with Formaloo API & samples, you can add your own integrations very easily.
+Yes, Formaloo supports 50+ most popular tools such as Mailchimp, Google tag manager & Analytics, Microsoft Dynamics, WooCommerce, etc. and with Formaloo API & samples, you can add your own integrations very easily.

 See our <a href="https://api.formaloo.net/docs">API documentation</a> for more information.